apache/flink/docs/ops/memory/mem_setup_jm.md

 * toc
 {:toc}

+The Flink Master is the master of the Flink Cluster.
+It consists of three distinct components: Flink Resource Manager, Flink Dispatcher and one Flink JobManager per running Flink Job.
+This guide walks you through high level and fine grained memory configurations for the Flink Master.

 The further described memory configuration is applicable starting with the release version *1.11*.
 If you upgrade Flink from earlier versions, check the [migration guide](mem_migration.html) because many changes were introduced with the *1.11* release.